nuralazmi/ssttech/README.md

 - php artisan test
 - php artisan serve

-NOTE : You have to run "php artisan horizon" in new terminal.
+NOTE : You have to run "php artisan horizon" in new terminal(docker exec -it ssttech-app bash).
 I couldn't identify supervisor.
 I'm sorry.

 ## Check List